What is an example of a dependent event?

 What is a dependent event?

-Two events are termed as a dependent event if the outcome of one affects the outcome of the other event, thus affecting the probability as well.
+Two events are termed dependent events if the outcome of one affects the outcome of the other event, thus affecting the probability as well.

 Example for the dependent event case: